• About Us

 4 Disable public network detection

 Network discovery allows your device to detect other devices on the same network you're connected to and allows them to see yours.
 While this feature is useful for sharing files on a trusted network, leaving it enabled on public Wi-Fi poses a risk of security.
-That's why I always disable it before connecting my computer to a public network.
+Therefore, I always disable it before connecting my computer to a public network.

 To disable it, right-click the Start button and open “Settings.”
 Go to Network and Internet > Advanced Network Settings > Advanced Sharing Settings.
 In the Public and Private Networks sections, turn off the switch next to “Network Discovery.” grid".
 This will keep your device hidden from other network users.